 6. N. T. Wright, in several sources (for example, Twelve Months of Sundays, Year A, and a lecture on CD Christian Hope in a Postmodern World), calls Mary Magdalene's mistaking Jesus for the gardener 'the right kind of mistake,' because John's story is, after all, about the dawning of the New Creation.
 In 2005 I used this as the beginning for an Easter sermon on our vocation of caring for Creation, entitled "Way to Go, Mary!"
 In all of Wright's dealings with John 20 he emphasizes it as the proper ending to John's prologue in 1:1-18; the wider context of John's Gospel is the hope for the whole creation.
 John understands Good Friday as the sixth day of creation, when human beings were made.
 Pilate says, akin to God on that sixth day, "Behold the man!"
 And Jesus signals the end of the six days of the first creation, crying out from the cross, "It is finished."
 The sabbath day follows; God rested.
 But then, "Early on the first day of the week, while it was still dark," the eighth day has dawned, the first day of a New Creation.

 The Strange Silence of the Bible in the Stories: in especially Matthew's and John's Gospel, the Hebrew scriptures are referenced all the time, both implicitly and explicitly, but not so in Easter stories.
 There are mentions of the resurrection "fulfilling scripture," but we are never told where.
 No scripture is actually ever cited, nor are there any echoes from Hebrew texts -- not Daniel 12:1-3, nor even any of the non-canonical books like Maccabees.
-The Strange Absence of Personal Hope in the Stories: Here is one of Wright's most important contributions -- one for which he wrote a follow-up book for a wider audience called Surprised by Hope: Rethinking Heaven, the Resurrection, and the Mission of the Church.
-Especially in his works for a wider audience, he sometimes uses the phrase "life after life after death" -- in other words, that the hope of resurrection is for the life of all creation which will come after the life given each person upon death.
-In the latter book he talks directly to Easter preachers in a way that he declines here, when he says:Were this a different sort of book, I would be eager at this point to rub the point into the consciousness of those who organize Easter services, not least those who preach and choose hymns; but that must wait for another occasion.
+The Strange Absence of Personal Hope in the Stories: Here is one of Wright's most important contributions, one for which he is writing a forthcoming book called Life after Life after Death -- in other words, that the hope of resurrection is for the life of all creation which will come after the life given each person upon death.
+In the latter book he will presumably talk directly to Easter preachers in a way that he declines here, when he says:Were this a different sort of book, I would be eager at this point to rub the point into the consciousness of those who organize Easter services, not least those who preach and choose hymns; but that must wait for another occasion.
 Simply in terms of our attempt to assess, as historians, what these stories think they are about, and where they belong in the early Christian scheme of things, it is extremely strange, and extremely interesting, that at no stage do they mention the future hope of the Christian.

 This is, of course, counter-intuitive to most western Christians, Catholic and Protestant, conservative and liberal.
 A thousand hymns and a million sermons, not to mention poems, icons, liturgies and aids to meditation, have so concentrated on ‘life after death’ as the central problem, the issue which drives everything else, and have so distorted the Easter stories to feed this concentration, that it has long been assumed that the real point of the Easter story is both to show that there is indeed a ‘life after death’ and that those who belong to Jesus will eventually share it.
 As we have seen in reviewing the future hope of the Christian writers of the first two centuries, this is itself far too vague: the hope was, again and again, for bodily resurrection after ‘life after death’.
 But the significant thing to notice here is this: neither ‘going to heaven when you die’, ‘life after death’, ‘eternal life’, nor even ‘the resurrection of all Christ’s people’, is so much as mentioned in the four canonical resurrection stories.
 If Matthew, Mark, Luke and John wanted to tell stories whose import was ‘Jesus is risen, therefore you will be too’, they have done a remarkably bad job of it.